gregiberri/cat_classifier/README.md

 #### Test
 For test the  results dir ({result_dir}/{config_id}/{id_tag arg}) should contain a model as *model_best.pth.tar*.
 During test the predictions will be saved along with the filepaths in a csv file.\
-A pretrained model can be found in [here](https://drive.google.com/file/d/1sILKQ3MkCy7lSEOz8E7s3u5G5bJPpVzs/view?usp=sharing).
+A pretrained model can be found in [here](https://drive.google.com/file/d/1zCYo_C2dIai4zTsj2YFdrvlAK_I4gJ5g/view?usp=sharing).
-For simplicity it is recommended to copy it under *results/base/base* and just change the dataset path to yours in *config/config_files/test.yaml*.
+For simplicity it is recommended to copy it under *results/base/base* and just change the dataset path to yours in *config/config_files/base_test.yaml*.
-> python run.py --config test --mode test
+> python run.py --config base_test --mode test --save_pred

 #### HPO
 For hpo use: